ZancaM/Randoop/README.md

 Randoop example for Software analysis and testing

 the .java files are some libraries I used for testing the tool.
-Randoop pulled up over 600 errors on them and I manually fix them (most of them are overlapping issues i.e. you solve 1 and you might solve 100)
+Randoop pulled up over 600 errors on them and I manually fix them (most of them are overlapping issues i.e. you solve 1 and you might solve 100).
+What you see are the already fixed files so randoop might not find any new Unit tests that fail, I put the not fixed files in the FilesWithErrors folder.

 ## Steps to run the example: